How to Create and Use a Retail Planogram

 - Assigned selling potential to every square foot of space

 - Satisfying customers with a better visual appeal

 - Tighter inventory control and reduction of out-of-stocks

 - Effective communication tool for staff-produced displays

 Any good retailer realizes the key to increased sales is through proper visual merchandising.
 A planogram is one of the best merchandising tools for presenting products to the customer.
 If you are a small retailer, say one store, planograms are a bit harder to pull off.
 Don't get stuck thinking you need a piece of software to planogram your store.
-Remember my Excel example.
-It can be used to create a planogram for a retail store.
 The key is to follow the principle of planograms not so much the fancy printouts.

 Planogram Best Practices